 First, Kenya is known for its rich red volcanic soil, adequate rainfall, and excess sunshine, which supplies abundant moisture content.
 This means that Kenyan tea can be grown throughout the year with no less fertile period.
 Isn't that amazing?
 But that isn't all.

 Over 90% of Kenya tea is cut-tear-curl (CTC) used in tea bag blends.
 At present, the country is well known for its state of the arts CTC production technology, which places the nation as one of the largest markets for tea blends for multinationals.

 Kenya isn't stopping yet in making the country a one-stop-shop for the best quality teas; the country is also planning to create a brand identity by adding value incentives such as organic certifications to attract more firms in various parts of the world and also, increase its tea price in the retail market place.

 Furthermore, the rising demand for orthodox tea worldwide has made it easy for most Kenya tea producers to venture into orthodox tea production.
 You may ask, why is this specialty different?
 It offers the best choice of broad-leafed teas that are, for the most part, hand-made or with orthodox specialty machinery which works just like human hands to ensure that the delicacy is preserved.
 These teas are of great quality and do not contain chemicals like herbicides or pesticides used for weed control.

-The increase in tea growing in Kenya can be attributed to the production of quality tea from small and large scale farmers due to virgin forest land and terroir that’s perfect for cultivating young tea bushes.
+The increase in tea growing in Kenya can be attributed to the production of quality tea from small and large-scale farmers due to virgin forest land and terroir that’s perfect for cultivating young tea bushes.
 This raises the demand for bulk CTC blends that are used by tea blenders in various parts of the world to add quality, flavors, and strength to their brands.
-This is why Kenyan tea can be found in popular blends in the western world in countries like UK, USA, Germany, Russia, and in the Middle East, among so many others.
+This is why Kenyan tea can be found in popular blends in the western world in countries like UK, USA, Germany, Russia, and the Middle East, among so many others.